 In 2017, champions from Russia and Australia were crowned and the promotion celebrated its historic 25th event in Northern California.
 The following year, Invicta ventured further, touching down in Salt Lake City and Oklahoma.

-Knapp continued to change the game in 2019, announcing the Phoenix Rising Series, a one-night tournament format that returned the sport back to its roots.
+Knapp continued to change the game in 2019, announcing the Phoenix Series, a one-night tournament format that returned the sport back to its roots.